dadigavasavipriya/ResourceHub/Web Development/README.md

 <h4>Creating Web Apps with MEAN Stack</h4>

 >MEAN is a technology stack used for building full-stack applications.
-It's a combination of the following technologies MongoDB — a document database
+It's a combination of the following technologies.MongoDB — a document database
-Express — a Node.js framework for building APIs Angular — a front-end application framework
-Node.js — a server-side JavaScript runtime environment
+, Express — a Node.js framework for building APIs , Angular — a front-end application framework , Node.js — a server-side JavaScript runtime environment

 <table width="100%">
       <tr>